Canada–China relations: Harper era

 In 2006, Stephen Harper was elected Prime Minister of Canada.
 His government implemented a more activist foreign policy, emphasizing ties with democracies and expressing criticism of nondemocratic regimes like China.
 Harper stated his belief in Canadian values such as human rights should not be trumped by the "almighty dollar."
 For example, the Harper government awarded an honorary Canadian citizenship to the Dalai Lama and criticized China's human rights record, accusing it of commercial espionage.
 Harper also delayed a planned meeting between the foreign ministers and increased the level of Canadian involvement in Taiwan, further displeasing Beijing.
 At the APEC Summit in November 2006, China initially appeared to back out of formal meeting between Harper and Chinese leader Hu Jintao, but Hu instead opted for a brief informal meeting with Harper, who notably did not attend the opening ceremonies of the Beijing Olympics in 2008.

 In 2005, Charles Burton, an associate professor at Brock University wrote a report and conducted media interviews on Canada's policy towards China.
-Burton's report, commissioned by the Canadian Department of Foreign Affairs, was entitled Assessment of the Canada-China Bilateral Human Rights Dialogue and released in an unclassified public version in April, 2006.
+Burton's report, commissioned by the Canadian Department of Foreign Affairs, was entitled Assessment of the Canada-China Bilateral Human Rights Dialogue and released in an unclassified public version in April 2006.
 As revealed by leaked US diplomatic cables, the "Burton Report" considerably affected Western policy approaches to engagement with China on human rights and China's response.

 The global recession that began at the end of 2008 and the economic effect on Canada led the Harper government to reduce its criticism of China to repair relations with China, whose economic status remained robust.
 A number of high level official visits took place in this period.
 Trade Minister Stockwell Day, Foreign Affairs Minister Lawrence Cannon, and Transportation Minister John Baird visited China in 2009.
 Chinese Foreign Minister Yang Jiechi made reciprocal trip to Canada in June.
 Finance Minister Jim Flaherty led a high-profile delegation to China to enhance economic and financial ties.
-Harper visited China for the first time from December 2 to 6, 2009, visiting Beijing, Shanghai and Hong Kong.
+Harper visited China for the first time from 2 to 6 December 2009, visiting Beijing, Shanghai and Hong Kong.
 Before a bilateral meeting with Harper in Beijing, Chinese Premier Wen Jiabao suggested that too long a time had elapsed without a visit to China by a Canadian prime minister.
 After the meetings, Hu Jintao, Wen and Harper agreed to build stronger relations, particularly in the economic sphere.
-CCP General Secretary Hu Jintao paid an official state visit to Canada from June 23 to 27, 2010, ahead of the G20 summit in Toronto.
-Governor General of Canada Michaëlle Jean travelled to China from June 30 to July 5, 2010, on a "friendship visit," accepting an invitation from China to attend Canada's national day at Expo 2010 in Shanghai.
+CCP General Secretary Hu Jintao paid an official state visit to Canada from 23 to 27 June 2010, ahead of the G20 summit in Toronto.
+Governor General of Canada Michaëlle Jean travelled to China from 30 June to 5 July 2010, on a "friendship visit," accepting an invitation from China to attend Canada's national day at Expo 2010 in Shanghai.
 She also visited Guangdong, Sichuan, and Beijing.
-Then Liberal Leader Michael Ignatieff also paid a working visit to Beijing and Shanghai from July 3 to 8, 2010.
+Then Liberal Leader Michael Ignatieff also paid a working visit to Beijing and Shanghai from 3 to 8 July 2010.